suffz/CrumbleUI/README.md

 ## INFO
 This release is unstable and only functions good enough to run the snipe command, the backend is there for functionality improvements i am getting there.

-(editing config values is currently impossible, next update will have a working Settings modal pop-up)

 This requires GCC (C Compiler)

 Tutorial: